-The GC x GC device was tested in a summer field campaign from 3 August to 12 August 2012 in London, UK alongside a reference instrument of GC-FID.
-The detailed GC-FID for the VOC measurements can be seen in a previous study (Hopkins et al., 2003).
+The GC x GC device was tested in a summer field campaign from 3 August to 12 August 2012 in London, UK alongside a high precision reference instrument based on TD-GC-FID.
+The detailed GC-FID VOC measurements follow a method described in a previous study (Hopkins et al., 2003).
 One liter air samples were collected hourly for GC x GC and dried by passing the sample through Nafion tubing sealed in a box filled with molecular sieve prior to the TD trap.

 3. Results and discussions

-3.1 Performances of PID in VOC and chemical weapon measurements
+3.1 Performances of PID sensors during lab testing.

-A PID sensor was employed as a detector of gas chromatography for its simplicity, size, low cost and portability whilst a mass spectrometry or FID detector combined with a GC column is the most popular approach to VOC analysis.
-The PID has field operational advantages over the FID because it does not require supply gases such as hydrogen.